-John wants us to understand that he had borne witness to the Word of God and to the testimony of Christ (v.2).
-What he is now suffering are the consequences (v.9) for faithful work.
+John wants us to understand that he had borne witness to the Word of God and to the testimony of Christ (v.2) and is now suffering the consequences (v.9).

-John wants to remind us what the gathering with God's people can be like for us.
+John wants to remind us what the Lord's day ought to be like for us.
 There is a sense of communicating what worship, privately and corporately may involve.
 It was the Lord's Day and He was in the Spirit.
 Though he could not assemble with God's people, he could still commune with and worship God.

-The Experience John Had (v.10b-17)
+The Experience John Had

+(v.10b-17)